Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What qualities should you look for in an accountant?

-“Make sure they respond to you in a timely manner and that you understand exactly what they’re telling you,” said Jaime Thompson, a former certified public accountant at Bayside Accounting and Consulting.
+• Strong communication skills: Credentials alone aren’t enough.
+You also want an accountant who can clearly explain what’s happening with your finances and answer questions without relying on jargon.
+If you don’t understand something, you should feel comfortable asking for clarification.
+“Make sure they respond to you in a timely manner and that you understand exactly what they’re telling you,” advised business accounting expert Jaime Thompson.
 “Accounting jargon is considered by some to be its own language.
 If you don’t understand what the accountant is saying, don’t just shake your head and pretend like you do.”

 Did You Know?Did you know